 The rich energy reserves of the Caspian Sea create challenges for U.S. efforts to deny Iran financial resources.
 The Clinton and George W. Bush Administrations cited potential ISA sanctions to deter oil pipeline routes involving Iran-thereby successfully promoting an the alternate route from Azerbaijan (Baku) to Turkey (Ceyhan), which became operational in 2005.
 Section 6 of Executive Order 13622 exempts from sanctions any pipelines that bring gas from Azerbaijan to Europe and Turkey.

-Agreements reached in 2018 between Russia and the Caspian Sea states on the legal division of the sea could spawn new energy development in the Caspian.
+Agreements reached in 2018 between Russia and the Caspian Sea states on the legal division of the sea might spawn new energy development in the Caspian.
 Iran's energy firms will undoubtedly become partners in eventual joint ventures to develop the Caspian's resources.

 Iran and Azerbaijan have in recent years tried to downplay political differences for joint economic benefit, and they have been discussing joint energy and infrastructure projects among themselves and with other powers, including Russia.
 Iran and Armenia-Azerbaijan's adversary-have long enjoyed extensive economic relations: Armenia is Iran's largest gas customer, after Turkey.
-In May 2009, Iran and Armenia inaugurated a natural gas pipeline between the two, built by Gazprom of Russia.
-No determination of ISA sanctions was issued.
-Armenia has said its banking controls are strong and that Iran is unable to process transactions illicitly through Armenia's banks.
-87However, observers in the South Caucasus assert that Iran has used Armenian banks operating in the Armenia-occupied Nagorno-Karabakh territory to circumvent international financial sanctions.
-88
+In